 Start by cutting the leaf in half lengthwise, then cut the gel into very small cubes.
-Try to make the cubes small enough so it can go through a boba straw.
+Try to make the cubes small enough so they can go through a boba straw.

 Tip: If using aloe vera from your garden, you first want to remove the latex from the leaves.
-To do so, cut the ends of the leaves and discard.
-Next, place the aloe vera leaves upright in a large bowl and allow the yellow liquid (latex) to drain out from the leaves, for about 15 minutes.
+To do so, cut the ends of the leaves and discard them.
+Next, place the aloe vera leaves upright in a large bowl and allow the yellow liquid (latex) to drain out from the leaves for about 15 minutes.
 If using aloe vera from the supermarket, you can skip this step.